Kesavp011/Hackathon18Fall/README.md

 # Hackathon18Fall

 # Gamer AI
-This is Ionic Application to retrive the game details by giving count of Players and Category of the game
+This is an Iconic Application to retrive the game details by giving count of Players and Category of the game

 # Team Details: